SquareSquash/ruby/README.md

 * `revision_file`: The path to a file storing the SHA1 of the current Git revision.
 This is the revision of the code that is currently running.
-* `revision_proc`: A `Proc` that returns the 40-character SHA1 of the current
+* `revision`: The 40-character SHA1 of the current deployed revision.
-  deployed revision.
-The result is cached.
 * `repository_root`: The path to the working directory of the Git repository that is currently running.
 Use this option if your deployed code is a working Git repository.